nurcinozer/P2-Movie-App-Base-Project/README.md

 ## Screenshots
 I added my screenshot required images mentioned for Cloud Debugging and Push implementations, and added this folder to my root project directory.

-## Notes about project
-This application gives an error when I run it in my Android Studio.
-It runs in HMS Cloud Debugging.

 ## Used Technologies
 - <a href="https://developer.android.com/jetpack/guide?gclid=EAIaIQobChMItvjx8cjo8wIVpgIGAB1e7QToEAAYASAAEgLD9fD_BwE&gclsrc=aw.ds" target="_blank">MVVM Design Pattern</a>
 - <a href="https://github.com/square/retrofit" target="_blank">Retrofit-2</a>